DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Hidden Trapdoor
 <span class="citation"><em>This scene takes place in Appendix B: Area 32.</em></span>

-This room is largely as described in <span class="citation">Hidden Trapdoor (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#32HiddenTrapdoor">Hidden Trapdoor</a> (p.
 219)</span>.
 When the players find and enter this area, read:

 <div class="description">
 <p>The clay staircase ends at a cramped landing.
 Six feet above the ground, a half-rotted ceiling of close-fitting planks holds a closed wooden trapdoor leading to an upper floor.
 The trapdoor is bolted shut from this side.</p>